How Do I Know My Thought Leadership Skills Are Improving?

 Refusing to Settle

 Creating distinctive ideas and insights and then persuasively articulating them is hard.
-And it’s meant to be—otherwise anyone could it.
+And it’s meant to be—otherwise anyone could do it.
 But the fact is, few people regularly shape opinions or inspire difficult action through their research, writing, and speaking.

 What’s needed is the will and effort to push for excellence—in the knowledge that if you don’t do it, no one else will.
 In our workshops, we always talk about the importance of “giving a shit.”
 We insist on this.
 As we elaborate: If you don’t care about your work, what in the world makes you think that others will?
 We’ve seen professionals reinvent their career trajectory after absorbing this simple truth.